herbertfilhik/StudyGroupsManager/README.md

 - **Inputs**: User ID, study group ID.
 - **Level**: Component, Manual E2E.
 - **Regression**: Yes.

+## Automated Tests Implementation

+To write the automated tests described, we use NUnit to create unit and component tests verifying the business logic of the application and the API integration, respectively.
+Manual E2E tests are documented separately, detailing steps for direct interaction with the user interface.

+### Unit Tests for StudyGroup Class

+Unit tests verify the addition and removal of users, as well as the validation of the group's name and subject.
+Each unit test focuses on a specific aspect of the StudyGroup functionality, using assertions to validate expected outcomes.

+### Component Tests for StudyGroupController

+Component tests examine the integration between the API methods and the repository, such as group creation, joining, viewing, and leaving groups.
+These tests ensure that the StudyGroupController interacts correctly with the underlying database through the repository.

+Each automated test focuses on a specific aspect of the functionality, utilizing assertions to validate the expected results.
+For specific examples of implementing these tests within the context of your application, we recommend consulting the NUnit documentation.

 ## SQL Query for StudyGroups Retrieval